aregsar/aregsarblog/blog/2020/laravel-app-with-mysql-in-docker/index.md

 php artisan migrate
 ```

-Launch the browser
+This command will user authentication tables by running the applications existing migration files against the MySQL database.

+If we created the project UI using the `--auth` flag the application will contain the UI for registering a user and log in.

+So we should be able to run the application and launch a browser to register a user and log in.

 ```bash
 /Applications/Google\ Chrome.app/Contents/MacOS/Google\ Chrome -a myapp.test
 ```

-> Note: I am using Laravel Valet to host Laravel applications
+> Note: I am using Laravel Valet to host Laravel applications so I did not have to explicitly run the artisan serve command to serve the application.

-Register a user and log in

 ## Persisting data between docker container runs